 Collaborative Cures is governed by a Board of Trustees, whose role is to oversee, support and lead the organisation's strategy so that it can achieve its goals and remain financially stable.
 During the reporting period, Collaborative Cures' Board of Trustees comprised three members: Mark Pollock (Chairperson); Siobhán Gallagher; and Karl Richardson.
 Baily Homan Smyth McVeigh acts as company secretary for the organisation.

-The Board meets once per quarter; there are currently no board sub-committees.
-During the reporting period, the Board met four times, with full attendance by all Trustees at each meeting.
+The Board meets once per quarter; there are currently no board subcommittees.
+During the reporting period, the Board met three times, with full attendance by all Trustees at each meeting.
+One meeting was postponed due to lack of quorum.
 Paula Cunniffe also attended the meetings to report to Trustees.
-A fifth meeting was postponed from December 2021 to February 2022 because of lack of quorum present at the meeting.